PCU Committee 2021- 2022

-Following the AGM on 25th April 2020, the Union has an executive committee of 10 people drawn from many parts of the counselling and psychotherapy field.
-You can contact the committee via email@example.com
+Following the AGM on 8th May 2021, the Union has an executive committee of 09 people drawn from many parts of the counselling and psychotherapy field.
+You can contact the committee via email with the Subject field FAO (CommitteeExecutive Member Name) email@example.com

 Juliet Lyons - General Secretary

 Having trained as Integrative Child Psychotherapist at the Institute of Arts in Therapy and Education, my specialist interest is in children and families and how we care for each other as a society.
 I have a strong cross-over interest with the expressive and healing potential of creativity and the use of the arts.
 I would like to see politics in this country being much more representative of gender, ethnic, cultural and class diversity and I would like to see this widening of diversity in our profession as well.
 I have come to see PCU as an important protective, critiquing and challenging voice for our complex profession.
 My particular concerns are in the direction economically driven policies are taking us, impeding the quality of in-depth relationships.

 I have been working mainly as a therapist for about 15 years now, and I try to avoid getting drawn back into accountancy.
 However, I am in fact a qualified accountant, and I worked for one of the big accountancy firms for quite a few years.
 So the reason why I volunteered to be Treasurer of PCU is that I believe strongly in the need for a union for psychotherapists and counsellors, and in the value and importance of what PCU is doing.
 And I see my role here as facilitative, helping to keep PCU’s finances running smoothly so that the organisation can focus its energies on the things that really matter.

 I began to contribute to PCU by phone-surveying members about their experience of PCU, & encouraging involvement.
 I joined the committee in 2018 and when Jane Clements stepped down as Membership Secretary I took on the member support aspect of that role.